 - the ability of all children, including those who are disadvantaged, to learn

-- their belief that their calling to be a teacher is a noble one of significant social importance
+- their calling to be a teacher as a noble one of significant social importance

 - their conviction that a professional teacher has a moral responsibility to acquire and finely hone the research-proven skills and strategies needed to lead all students to mastery of the knowledge and skills that will empower them to succeed as adults

-Taking into account the total number of teachers allocated to charter and traditional public schools, as well as to independent and parochial schools across America, the most challenged and disadvantaged of American students are apportioned a disproportionately low portion of those highly effective teachers possessing the qualities indicated above; said another way, the portion of highly effective teachers apportioned to disadvantaged students do not comprise a majority of educators (according to my non-scientific sample of one that has been accrued during four decades in public education as a teacher, central office administrator, high school principal, and lastly, as a state bureaucrat responsible for overseeing the development of school improvement plans for over 800 Pennsylvania schools).
+Taking into account the total number of teachers who have been allocated to charter and traditional public schools, as well as to independent and parochial schools across America, the most challenged and disadvantaged of American students have been and will continue to be—post-pandemic—apportioned a disproportionately low portion of those highly effective teachers possessing the qualities indicated above.

-Just as many national and state politicians insisted upon removal of staff and principals from failing schools as stipulations for the receipt of federal funding had never considered the reality that there is an insufficient number of highly qualified applicants to replace them, so too had the PA State Senator failed to see the reality of the following:
+After the turn of the Millennium, politicians had insisted upon the removal of staff and principals from failing schools as stipulations for the receipt of federal funding (No Child Left Behind); unfortunately, those politicians had apparently never considered the reality that there was (and remains) an insufficient number of highly qualified applicants to replace them.
+So too had the PA State Senator failed to see the reality of the following:

-- There are an insufficient number of seats available in charter and private schools for all of the disadvantaged students who might wish to choose those options, and because private schools are usually selective by definition, only the most able students will be selected to fill the few seats that are being made available to them (and of course, too often “the most able” refers to students who are six-foot five and can dunk from the foul line).
+- There are an insufficient number of seats available in charter and private schools for all of the disadvantaged students who might wish to choose those options, and because private schools are usually selective by definition, only the most able students will be selected to fill the few seats that are being made available to them (and of course, too often “the most able” means students who are six-foot-five and can dunk from the foul line).

-- When students are able to leave persistently failing schools, as experienced over the past four decades by New Castle County (Delaware) public schools, it is likely that the academically highest-functioning students will be most likely to leave for charter schools and other non-traditional options.
-Their departures result in diminished school populations that lead to school closures.
-This leaves a smaller number of schools filled with an increasing proportion of disadvantaged children, which in turn results in their being deprived of the resources such children require, due to the reality that the advantaged parents who have traditionally supported public schools feel less disposed to do so because their children are no longer in those schools that most need those resources.
+- When students are able to leave persistently failing schools, as experienced over the past four decades in New Castle County, Delaware, it is academically high-functioning and/or economically advantaged students who are the most likely to leave for charter schools and other non-traditional options.
+Their departures have resulted in diminished school populations that lead to school closures.
+This leaves a smaller number of schools filled with an increasing proportion of disadvantaged children, which in turn results in their being deprived of the resources such children require, due to the reality that advantaged parents who have traditionally supported public schools feel less disposed to do so when their children are no longer in those schools.

 And when it comes to resources, recent history shows us that a disproportionate number of highly effective teachers will follow highly functioning students to tax-wealthy suburban schools that do not have to face the challenges experienced by persistently failing schools.
 In this reality, how will the students be rescued who are left behind in such disadvantaged schools, schools created by the competition politicians espouse?
 How are these most disadvantaged of students to be afforded “a means to a better life?”
 The reality is, as I was told a few years ago by a former member of the PA State Senate Education Committee: The conservatives on the committee not only don’t care about these kids, they think it’s a waste to spend tax dollars on failing schools.